pudly/schmopera-hugo/content/articles/belle-darling-klondike-queen.md

 We learn about her adventures, her face-offs with mountains and men, and her near-insane love for the stage - her stories really are the kind to make you lean in and listen.
 We learn that she's smart, aware of the grey areas inherent in her work; if she ever ever sold those miners more than her stage presence, she did it by choice, goddammit.

+What moved me the most was discovering Kate's weaknesses.
+She had a true Achilles heel in being perceived as ordinary - worse, an ordinary woman.

 * heydays, traps for women, feeling part of a community